 Similarly, when we acknowledge and validate how someone feels emotionally, we send an even more powerful message that we understand them on a deep level and are with them.

 Now, the term emotional validation sounds a bit technical and complicated, but it’s actually straightforward…

 Emotional validation means showing someone else that their emotions are valid.

 A few examples using the same statements from above:

 - Statement: I couldn’t believe Tony said that to me!
 In my head, I was like “Who the hell do you think you are?”
 And then to make it worse, no one else even said anything in my defense!
 Reflection: It sounds like you were really angry and disappointed in Tony and your coworkers.

 - Statement: You’re always so caught up in your own stuff that you never really hear what I’m telling you.
-Reflection: Yeah, I can see why you’re pretty angry with me for not listening better.
+Reflection: Yeah, I can see you’re pretty angry with me for not listening better.

 Emotional validation is as close to pure Harry Potter-style wizardry as it gets.
-Something borderline miraculous happens when we’re upset and the person across from us acknowledges the specifics of our distress.
+Something borderline miraculous happens when we’re upset and the person across from us acknowledges the specifics of our emotional distress.
 Not in an intellectual or problem-solvey way; but in a plain, straightforward I-can-see-how-you-feel way.

 From birth, most of us have been trained to see our own “negative” emotions as bad, something to be eliminated or fixed.
 This creates deep anxiety and guilt in all of us.

 But when we validate another person’s emotion by simply naming it and acknowledging that we understand it, we give someone an incredible gift: the right to feel whatever it is they feel without shame or fear.